 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 II lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the E-M10 II and the A9 have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 II and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.